Sinn Fein leader to take part in RTE debate

 Sinn Fein leader Mary Lou McDonald has been invited by RTE to take part in Tuesday night’s Prime Time leaders’ debate.

-The debate was to be between Fianna Fail leader Micheal Martin and Fine Gael leader Leo Varadkar.
+The original lineup for the debate was to be between Fianna Fail leader Micheal Martin and Fine Gael leader Leo Varadkar.

-But RTE’s General Election steering committee met on Monday to consider representations from Sinn Fein for Ms McDonald to take part in the debate.
+However, following Sinn Fein’s surge in the recent opinion polls, RTE General Election steering committee met on Monday to consider the party’s representations to include Ms McDonald in the debate.

 Sinn Fein director of elections Pearse Doherty welcomed the decision by RTE and confirmed that Ms McDonald will accept the invitation.